SeungKang/blaj/README.md

 ## Troubleshooting

 Logs are saved in the `.blaj` directory found in your home directory.
-Any errors encountered will appear in the systray menu `Error Logs` and change the icon red.
+Any errors encountered will appear in the systray menu `Error Logs` and will make the icon red.

 ## Thank you